Small Business Grants in Ireland: How To Find Funding Opportunities for Startups

 The Microenterprise Loan Fund, administered by Microfinance Ireland (MFI), was established as part of the Government’s Action Plan for Jobs and forms part of a suite of financial programmes to assist startups and established businesses of different sizes and at various stages of development across all industry sectors.

-The Fund provides unsecured business loans to micro-enterprises, both startups and existing businesses with viable businesses, who cannot obtain funding through traditional sources.
+The Fund provides unsecured business loans to micro-enterprises, both startups and existing businesses, that are viable and cannot obtain funding through traditional sources.
 Sole traders, partnerships and limited companies are all eligible.
 (Microenterprises are businesses with less than 10 employees and /or Turnover <€2m).
 As MFI works closely with LEOs, companies can apply for a standard MFI loan through their Local Enterprise Office.

 online-startup-business-graph-on-laptop